 Old Guidelines Revised Guidelines 1.
-(Quantum of Subsidy (a) General Category including small and Marginal Farmers i (a) General Category (Individual/Group) - Rs.
-25 lakhs or 25% of the total of the project as firmed up cost - 25% of on-farm development activities or Rs.
-25 lakhs, by financial institutions/banks, whichever is less. (b) whichever is less Small Farmers (Individual/ Group) (b) SCs/STs Farmers - .
-30% of on-farm development activities or Rs.
-25 lakhs, whichever is less 50% of the total project cost subjeto a ceiling of Rs.
-50,000/- per project. (c) - Marginal Farmers (Individual/Group) 50% of on-farm development activities or Rs.
-25 lakhs, whichever is less. (d) SC/ST farmers without any limit in the area of holding (Individual/Group) 50% of ongfarm development activities for Rs.
-25 lakhs, whichever is less.
-2. Promoters Contribution (a) General Category including small marginal farmers. and (a) General category (Individual/ Group) Atleast 25% of the project cost 25% of the total cost of the proje as firmed up by the financial institution/bank. ct (b) Small Farmers (Individual/ Group) Atleast 10% of the project cost.
+Quantum of Subsidy (a) General Category including small and Marginal Farmers (a) General Category (Individual Group) - Rs.
+25 lakhs or 25% of the total cost of the project as firmed up 25% of on-farm development activities or Rs.
+25 lakhs, whichever is less by financial institutions/banks, whichever is less. (b) (b) SCs/STs Farmers 30% of on-farm developmen activities or Rs.
+25 lakhs whichever is less 50% of the total project cost subject to a ceiling of Rs.
+50,000/- per (c) project.
+(Individual/Group) 50% of on-farm developmen activities or Rs.
+25 lakhs, whichever is less. (d) SC/ST farmers without any limi in the area of holding (Individual/Group) 50% of on c farm developmen activities or Rs.
+25 lakhs whichever is less.
+2. Promoters Contribution (a) General Category including small and marginal farmers. (a) General category (Individual/ Group) Atleast 25% of the project cost 25% of the total cost of the project as firmed up by the financial institution/bank. (b) Small Farmers (Individual/ Group) Atleast 10% of the project cost.

-Old Guidelines Revised Guidelines (b) SCs/STs - NIL - (c) Marginal Farmers (Individual/Group) Nil, however, at the time of execution of the project, the family labour should be involved to provide self- employment ensuring participation. (d) SC/ST Farmers without limit in the area of holding (Individual/Group).
-Nil, however, at the time of execution of the project, the family labour should be involved to provide self-employment ensuring participation.
-3. Financial Institutions/Banks Nationalised Banks only. i.
-Other Changes Nationalized Banks, Scheduled Commercial Banks, Regional Rural Banks, Land Development Banks and Co-operative Banks. • (a) In case an independent Agency/organisation/NGO assists in mobilising the group of farmers and linking them with the concerned banks/financial institutions, it would be paid 3% of the project cost for the purpose and this amount shall be paid by the bank/financial institutions to the Agency/Organisation/NGO from within the Central Promotional subsidy of DOWD admissible to individual/group of farmers. (b) The average project cost for on- farm development activities is restricted to around 20,000 per ha. (c) To ensure viability of the project, a minimum area of 4 ha. should be considered with a minimum project period of five years. (d) The support in the form of subsidy is given only for Agro forestry projects.
+- Old Guidelines Revised Guidelines (b) SCs/STs - NIL - (c) Marginal Farmers (Individual/Group) - Nil, however, at the time of execution of the project, the family labour should be involved to provide self- employment ensuring participation. (d) SC/ST Farmers without limit in the area of holding (Individual/ Group).
+Nil, however, at the time of execution of the project, the family labour should be involved to provide self-employment ensuring participation. · 3 8.
+Financial Institutions/Banks • - Nationalised Banks only. .
+4 I. Other Changes · Nationalized Banks, Scheduled Commercial Banks, Regional Rural Banks, Land Development Banks and Co-operative Banks. (a) In case an independent Agency/ organisation/NGO assists in mobilising the group of farmers and linking them with the concerned banks/financial institutions, it would be paid 3% of the project cost for the purpose and this amount shall be paid by the bank/financial institutions to the Agency/Organisation/NGO from within the Central Promotional subsidy of DOWD admissible to individual/group of (b) farmers.
+The average project cost for on- farm development activities is restricted to around 20,000 per ha. (c) To ensure viability of the project, a minimum area of 4 ha. should be considered with a minimum project period of five years. (d) The support in the form of subsidy is given only for Agro forestry projects.